Tax Information

 • Energy credits

-• Student loan interest
+• Student loan interest deductions

-• Self-employed health insurance payments
+• Premiums for self-employed health insurance

-• Keogh, SEP, SIMPLE and other self-employed pension plans
+• self-employed pension plans

 • Educator expenses

-• State and local income taxes paid
+• Payments towards state and local income taxes

 • Real estate taxes paid

-• Direct deposit information—routing and account numbers
+• Routing and account numbers for direct deposit

-• Advance Child Tax Credit payment
+• Advanced Child Tax Credit payments

-• Investment interest expense
+• Investment interest expenses

-• Medical and dental expenses
+• Medical and dental expenditures

 How can I check on my tax refunds?